-I’m backkkkk…I wanted to share with you some of the fabulous colored moissanite that we can source now.
 We can get any shape or size in all of the colors shown in the pics above and below.
-For starters, feast your eyes on this delightful pear shape in a medium shade of teal/blue green.
+For starters, feast your eyes on this delightful pear shape just below, in a medium shade of teal/blue green.
 We can also source lab created sapphires that are just spectacular, and they are a bit less expensive than moissanite.
-Same deal, any shape/any size for those as well.
+Same deal, any shape/any size is available in lab sapphires as well.
 Sapphires paired with colorless moissanite and diamonds is my absolute fav gemstone combo.

-At the lab, they leak argon into the reactor to create gray boules, and nitrogen for green.
-A boule is the hockey puck looking thang in the photo – that is how moissanite crystal grows in the reactor, into a disk like shape, and then they are cut down into triangular preforms.
+At the lab, to create the various colors - they leak argon into the reactor to create gray boules, and nitrogen for green.
+A boule is the hockey puck looking thang in the photo – that is how moissanite crystal grows in the reactor, into a disk like shape, and then they are cut down into preforms, shown in the pic below.
 Then the gems are faceted on a lapidary wheel.
 Pretty cool process.
 We have some preforms in our stash, and a super talented gemstone cutter friend of ours is going to have us to his shop for mimosas and a lapidary lesson.
 Can’t wait!

 Our greys are gorgeous too.
 One of my fav. personal pieces is our Atlas ring, with a killer cool kite shaped moissanite center, surrounded by diamond melee.
 We can also do a version with moissanite melee, to save you a few sheckles.
 (Melee is the industry term for tiny ass round gemstones.)
 And here are a few more pieces with our gray ZAYA Moissanite(r) in them.